top of page

 The process for the Sexual Assault Evidence Kit (SAEK) is voluntary, which means that your consent is required.
 As a survivor of sexual assault, we support the choices that you make with respect to the process that is best for you.

-Survivors may feel vulnerable, angry, confused, depressed, or another way after a sexual assault.
-There are mental health professionals who can help with the healing process, but more immediately, survivors may find comfort in your ‘Safe Buddies’.
-These can be trusted friends or family members.
+Survivors may feel vulnerable, angry, confused, depressed, or another way after a sexual assault – all of which are valid.
+There are mental health professionals who can help with the healing process.
+More immediately, survivors may find comfort in their chosen ‘Safe Buddies’, which include trusted friends or family members.

 ONTARIO 211